List of UK top-ten singles in 1974: Multiple entries

 One-hundred and thirty-nine singles charted in the top 10 in 1974, with one-hundred and twenty-eight singles reaching their peak this year.

-Thirty-one artists scored multiple entries in the top 10 in 1974.
+Thirty artists scored multiple entries in the top 10 in 1974.
 Six artists shared the record for most top 10 hits in 1974 with four hit singles each.
 This included two solo artists, three rock bands and a novelty group from a successful children's television series.
 Gary Glitter's four top 10 singles spent a total of eighteen combined weeks in the top section of the chart.
 Two of these went to number-one - "I Love You Love Me Love", which ascended to the top spot at the end of 1973, and "Always Yours" in June.
 His other two entries were "Remember Me This Way", a number three peak in March, and "Oh Yes!
 You're Beautiful", which ranked a place higher in November.
 Fellow British singer Alvin Stardust counted February number one "Jealous Mind" among his chart hits.
 "Red Dress" peaked at number seven in May, "You You You" at number six in September, while "My Coo Ca Choo" reached number two late in 1973.

 Scottish band The Bay City Rollers had four top ten entries themselves, "Shang-a-Lang" the best performing single at number two, one place higher than "Summerlove Sensation".
 "All of Me Loves All of You" made number four and "Remember (Sha-La-La-La)" was a number six hit.
 The Wombles appeared in the chart for the first time in 1974 and had four hit singles: "Wombling Song" reached number four, "Remember You're a Womble" also ranked in the top five at number three, "Banana Rock" made number nine and "Wombling Merry Christmas" rounded off the year at number two in the Christmas chart.